-Interest earned on the money market instruments and fixed income securities, in which flow-through contributions are invested, totalled \$0.2 million (2021 - \$0.3 million).
+Interest earned on the money market instruments and fixed income securities, in which flow-through contributions are invested, totalled \$2.0 million (2022 - \$0.2 million).
+The growth was driven by the rise in interest rates and the increased balance of flow-through contributions.
 This interest revenue will be used to augment the funds available for unrestricted granting programs.